 There was also lots of music in Siem Reap at night.
 And let me tell you, these guys could sing.
 The three in this photograph were covering Adele, Whitney Houston, and others, and they nailed them!

-By day, Siem Reap is all about Angkor Wat.
+For most visitors, Siem Reap is all about Angkor Wat.
 However, because the city was so touristy, and also because we had time, Inna and I elected to spend a day exploring the countryside, so we could see what authentic Cambodia was like.

 As you’d probably expect, Cambodia’s countryside was much poorer than Siem Reap.
 The buildings were old and shanty, and minus Coca-Cola there were almost no western influence anywhere.